Is wearing a mask a moral obligation or a mark of conformism?

 Sunset, you walk maskless in the park, few people around, one of them, maskless too, approaches you.
 You’re now close enough to look at each other - do you put your mask on?

-I don’t, or at least haven’t, in both cases, which somehow I deem comparable.
+I don’t, or at least haven’t, in both cases, which I deem comparable.
+Are they?
 Am I a terrible person?
 Do I betray my fellow humans - and my fellow liberals?

 The walk sign is red, at night, no vehicle in sight, do you stop?